TimescaleDB vs PostgreSQL in Rails: When Each Makes Sense

 Sometimes it’s performance anxiety.
 Sometimes it’s scale theater.
-Sometimes it’s simply because someone heard “time-series” and assumed it must be the right tool.
+Sometimes it’s because someone heard “time-series” and assumed it must be the right tool.
 In practice, TimescaleDB is neither a silver bullet nor an exotic database.
-It is PostgreSQL with very specific opinions about time, retention, and access patterns.
+It is PostgreSQL with specific opinions about time, retention, and access patterns.

 What TimescaleDB Actually Is

-- Native retention and compression policies
+- Native retention and compression policies run automatically

 If your data does not fundamentally care about time, TimescaleDB will not save you.